Canjeero is a type of Somalian bread, similar in appearance to a pancake, which forms the basis of many African dishes.

-Very sure!
-In fact, canjeero (sometimes called anjero, canjeelo, lahoh or laxoox); and Injera are cousins.
-Whilst Injera is the famous Ethiopian food and method of eating; this is the Somalian version, also a staple in Djibouti and Yemen, and often found in Israel too.
+Canjeero (also sometimes known as anjero, canjeelo, lahoh or laxoox) and Ethiopian Injera are cousins.
+Whilst Injera is the famous Ethiopian food and method of eating; this is the Somali version and is also a staple in Djibouti, Yemen and Israel.

 Essentially what is considered to be a pancake in the Western world is the basis of most dishes and entire cuisines in parts of Africa.

 Canjeero is the most common breakfast food in Somalia and Somalians typically eat around 3 or 4 for breakfast, often accompanied by a cup of tea.
 It is commonly served drizzled with butter or ghee, and sugar.

 It is also often eaten for lunch or dinner, usually accompanied by a curry, meat stew (maraq), soup, or liver and onions.

 Another way canjeero is eaten is with some sliced meat, garlic, onion, cumin and pepper.

 In Somalia they will cook the pancake on a tava which is a circular, disc stove used frequently just for cooking canjeero.
 However, since most Westerners are unlikely to have a tava lying around, a conventional pan will suffice for making this recipe.